openethereum/openethereum.github.io/Fether-FAQ.md

 TASKBAR=false yarn start
 ```

-### How to open Developer Tools automatically when Fether launches
+### How to open Developer Tools automatically when Fether launches?

 #### Development Environment